 Carimañola is a popular recipe from the Caribbean coast of Colombia and Panama.
-It is like an empanada, except mashed yuca (cassava) is used as the wrapper.
+And while it is similar to empanada, mashed yuca (cassava) encases the filling, rather than pastry.
 It is often served for breakfast, but also as a snack or appetizer.
-Carimañola consists of mashed cassava, which is filled with beef, chicken or cheese, depending on the area where it is prepared.
+Carimañola can be filled with beef, chicken or cheese, depending on the area where it is prepared.
 These snacks are then deep fried and served with condiments like aji or suero.

 - 1½ lb yuca or cassava, peeled and cut in large chunks

 - 1 clove garlic, minced